 While you may find some biochemist, biophysicist, and medical scientist opportunities available to master's degree-holders, advancement into these positions typically requires a doctorate.
 Additionally, you generally need to hold a doctorate to teach or conduct biotechnology research at a college or university.

 Associate Degree in Biotechnology

-An associate degree can serve as a bridge to a bachelor's, which is generally the minimum requirement for most jobs in the field.
-Many public colleges and universities hold transfer agreements with community colleges in their state, making it easy to apply credits from your associate degree toward a program at a four-year institution.
+An associate degree can serve as a bridge to a bachelor's, which is the minimum requirement for most jobs in the field.
+Many public colleges and universities maintain transfer agreements with community colleges in their state, making it easier to apply credits from your associate degree toward a program at a four-year institution.

 Research laboratory technicians provide administrative and technical assistance in laboratory settings.
 They may order and organize supplies, set up instruments, and record data at the direction of a scientist or research associate.
 When hiring for these positions, employers usually prefer candidates with some form of postsecondary training.

 Quality assurance associates help ensure the safety and effectiveness of medical devices, drugs, and other biotechnology products.
 They often inspect raw materials, ensure compliance with state and federal regulations, evaluate prototypes, and conduct inspections of production facilities.
-You may take on these jobs with just an associate degree, though advancement typically requires a bachelor's.
+You can apply for these jobs with an associate degree, although advancement typically requires a bachelor's.

 Bachelor's Degree in Biotechnology

 Bachelor's programs in biotechnology equip students with knowledge and skills in areas like bioinformatics, molecular and cellular biology, and current trends and applications in life sciences.
 Most programs also require students to complete a series of courses in laboratory management and safety, preparing graduates for the extensive laboratory work they must complete to earn their degree.